Binding Documents and Books

 Disadvantages: drying of the glue takes a few hours.

-6. Hard Cover
+Hard Cover Binding

-Advantages: Professional and appealing
+Advantages: Professional and appealing appearance, esteem.

-Disadvantages: Higher cost; longer production time
+Disadvantages: Higher cost; longer production time.

-7. Fold and Staple
+Fold and Saddle Stitch

 Advantages: very cost effective and quick to assemble, simple and robust.